Utah Consumer Privacy Act (UCPA): an overview

 Organizational exemptions

-In addition to organizations that fall below the revenue or processing volume thresholds for inclusion, the UCPA has exemptions a number of other entities, including:
+In addition to organizations that fall below the revenue or processing volume thresholds, the UCPA exempts a number of other entities, including:

 • institutions of higher education